In this article, we'll discuss:

 After the suggestions have been checked, you are ready to generate your tax-optimized reports — it's that simple.

-Quit screwing around with excel spreadsheets and sort out your crypto tax nightmare with CryptoTaxCalculator.
+Quit screwing around with Excel spreadsheets and sort out your crypto tax nightmare with CryptoTaxCalculator.

 Use the code ZERIONCTC40 when checking out — try CryptoTaxCalculator now.